 EPA News about Mercury, 2008 - Present

-You will need Adobe Reader to view some of the files on this page.
+You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.Below you will find only major announcements that are reported to the EPA Mercury webmaster.
 Can't find what you are looking for?
 Search epa.gov.

 December 19, 2017.
 EPA is extending the comment period from December 26, 2017 to January 11, 2018 for the proposed a rule to require reporting from persons who manufacture (including import) mercury or mercury-added products, or otherwise intentionally use mercury in a manufacturing process.

 October 2017.
 As required by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, EPA is proposing a rule to require reporting from persons who manufacture (including import) mercury or mercury-added products, or otherwise intentionally use mercury in a manufacturing process.
 This reporting rule must be finalized before June 22, 2018.
 EPA is required by the amended TSCA to carry out and publish in the Federal Register not later than April 1, 2017, and every three years thereafter, an inventory of mercury supply, use, and trade in the United States.

 The Agency published its initial inventory report in March 2017.
 The proposed rule, when finalized, would support future, triennial publications of the inventory.
 Based on the inventory of information collected, the Agency is directed to identify any manufacturing processes or products that intentionally add mercury and recommend actions to achieve further reductions in mercury use.
 Read the proposed rule.

 The Agency is extending the end of the comment period from December 26, 2017 to January 11, 2018.
 Read the Federal Register notice.

 July 2017.
 EPA approved water quality criteria rules set mercury limits in fish tissue to protect human health and aquatic-dependent wildlife in California.
 Read the release.